maximbaz/docker-arch-build-aur/README.md

 $ docker run --rm -v $(pwd):/pkg -v $(pwd):/build maximbaz/arch-build-aur /bin/bash -c '/build-pkgbuild'
 ```

+`.SRCINFO` file will be updated/created in /build directory.

 ### Compiled package location

 The binary will be placed in the /pkg folder, which in the example above is mounted to the current directory on the host.